-17. The parent of a child who has schizophrenia tearfully asks a nurse, "What could I have done differently to prevent this illness?"
-The most reassuring response for the nurse would be:
+- 17. The parent of a child diagnosed with schizophrenia tearfully asks a nurse, "What could I have done differently to prevent this illness?"
+Select the nurse's most caring response. - a.

-- a.
 "Although schizophrenia is caused by impaired family relationships, try not to feel guilty.
 No one can predict how a child will respond to parental guidance." - b.
 "Most of the damage is done, but there is still hope.
 Changing your parenting style can help your child learn to cope more effectively with the environment." - c.
 "Schizophrenia is a biological illness with similarities to diabetes and heart disease.
 You are not to blame for your child's illness." - d.
 "Most mental illnesses result from genetic inheritance.
 Your genes are more at fault than your parenting."

 Patients and families need reassurance that the major mental disorders are biological in origin and are not the "fault" of parents.
 Knowing the biological nature of the disorder relieves feelings of guilt over being responsible for the illness.
-The first response is neither wholly accurate nor reassuring.
-The second response falls short of being reassuring.
-The fourth response places the burden of having faulty genes on the shoulders of the parents.
+The incorrect responses are neither wholly accurate nor reassuring; they fall short of being reassuring and place the burden of having faulty genes on the shoulders of the parents.

-TOP: Nursing Process: Implementation MSC: NCLEX: Physiological Integrity
+DIF: Cognitive Level: Application (Applying) REF: Page: 35 TOP: Nursing Process: Implementation MSC: NCLEX: Physiological Integrity

 - 18. A nurse uses Peplau's interpersonal therapy while working with an anxious, withdrawn patient.
-Interventions should focus on: - a. changing the patient's perceptions about self. - b. improving the patient's interactional skills. - c. reinforcing specific behaviors. - d. liberally using medications to relieve anxiety.
+Interventions should focus on: - a. changing the patient's perceptions about self. - b. improving the patient's interactional skills. - c. using medications to relieve anxiety. - d. reinforcing specific behaviors.